MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 #### Malicious IP

 Every `RemoteIp` property in *VMConnection* table is checked against a set of IPs with known malicious activity.
-If the `RemoteIp` is identified as malicious, the following properties will be populated (they're empty, when the IP isn't considered malicious) in the following properties of the record:
+If the `RemoteIp` is identified as malicious, the following properties are populated (they're empty, when the IP isn't considered malicious) in the following properties of the record:

 | Property              | Description                                                                                                                                                                      |
 |:----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|